Skip to main content

 • ‘Rhos’ is a common prefix in Welsh place names meaning moor, and ‘neigr’ probably derives from the name Yneigr, a 5th century leader.
 The village became a popular holiday destination in the Edwardian era and many of its buildings date from this time.

 • Llyn Maelog is a natural lake covering 26 hectares and in places is up to 3m deep.
-It is a designated Site of Special Scientific Interest (SSSI), and is the only officially designated Village Green in Wales that is also a lake.
+It is a designated site of special scientific interest (SSSI), and is the only officially designated village green in Wales that is also a lake.

 • The beautiful, golden sandy beach at Traeth Llydan with its dunes and wide, sheltered bay is popular with holidaymakers, kayakers, paddleboarders and swimmers.